EricWen229/SICP-Answers/README.md

 completed all the exercises) I might go through this book again for multiple times and refine these solutions based on my latest reflection.

+## Update: 2018-9-11

+I've been thinking about whether to thoroughly test each piece of code and I've added tests for some of the solutions.
+But in the end I decide to stop doing so.
+There're a couple of reasons for this.
+First of all the main purpose of reading this book and doing exercises is to understand the ideas, not to write industrial-level code.
+Also, it takes too much time and effort to write supporting code in order for the core part to run, and to be tested.
+Nevertheless, I will still include some test cases in the solutions.